It’s Time to Learn About Bitcoin

 Before dropping this first sheet of paper into their individual folders, they must

 break dance fight “seal” the page.
 To do so, they write a special key at the bottom, on which they all agree.
 Once the paper is sealed and placed in the folder, it can never be changed.
 If everyone trusts the matching seals, they must trust that the information on the page is accurate and permanent.
 Instead of a bank person who we must trust, now the seal provides the trust.
-This process of sealing is called “mining” and is the basis for this entire method.
+This process of sealing is called “mining” and is the basis for this entire methodology.

 If you care to know a little about this cryptic mathematical puzzle, read this paragraph.
 Otherwise skip to the next one.
 (Oh just read it, it’s not scary).
 The problem involves feeding numbers into a special algorithm called a hash function, which spits out other numbers.
 Inputting a unique number will always produce a unique alphanumeric output.
 Given a particular output, however, it’s very difficult to go the other way to discover what the input was.
 In fact, the only way is by trial and error; basically trying every number out there.
 Feeding each into the hash function to see what pops out.
 This is what the miners do, and need supercomputers to do so.
-(Anyone can mine Bitcoins with a special program on your home computer, but it would take roughly 100 years to mine one Bitcoin).
+(Anyone can mine Bitcoins with a special program on your home computer, but it would take over 100 years to mine one Bitcoin).
 Once you find that unique input, you have your seal.
-Everyone writes the seal on their piece of paper and puts it inside the folder.
+Everyone writes the seal on their piece of paper and puts it inside the folder, metaphorically speaking.

 Bitcoin mining setup